 the date by which payment must be made; and

-details of the consumer’s rights to dispute the bill.
+details of the Consumer’s rights to dispute the bill.

+A Licensee may restrict, suspend, or disconnect an ICT Service for credit and/or debit management reasons without first informing the Consumer if:

+the Licensee assesses that the Consumer or the account status presents an unacceptably high credit risk to the Licensee;

+the Licensee reasonably suspects fraud or attempted fraud; or

+the Consumer has reached a credit limit or other limit that has been applied by the Licensee and the Consumer has reached that limit.

 Security Deposit

-A licensee may require a consumer to pay a Security Deposit only where:
+A Licensee may require a Consumer to pay a Security Deposit only where:

-the consumer has no or limited credit history.
+the Consumer has no or limited credit history;

-the consumer has a history of late payments.
+the Consumer has a history of late payments;

-the service involves significant upfront costs or high credit risk; or
+the ICT Service involves significant upfront costs or high credit risk; or

 the requirement is otherwise reasonable in the circumstances.